refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/chakra-ui/adding-sort-and-filters.md

 Filter element is a component that renders an input element.
 When the user changes the value of the input element, the filter value of the column will be changed.

+`<ColumnFilter/>` also contains a clear and apply button.
+When the user clicks on the clear button, the filter value of the column will be cleared.
+When the user clicks on the apply button, the filter value of the column will be set.

 :::tip
 If you want to use a custom filter element, you can pass it to the `filterElement` property of the `meta` in column definition.
 For example, you can pass a `<Select/>` component like below.